 Alpha 1-proteinase inhibitor Side Effects

-Some side effects of alpha 1-proteinase inhibitor may not be reported.
-Always consult your doctor or healthcare specialist for medical advice.
-You may also report side effects to the FDA.
+Not all side effects for alpha 1-proteinase inhibitor may be reported.
+You should always consult a doctor or healthcare professional for medical advice.
+Side effects can be reported to the FDA here.

 For the Consumer

 Applies to alpha 1-proteinase inhibitor: intravenous powder for solution, intravenous solution

 In addition to its needed effects, some unwanted effects may be caused by alpha 1-proteinase inhibitor.
 In the event that any of these side effects do occur, they may require medical attention.

 If any of the following side effects occur while taking alpha 1-proteinase inhibitor, check with your doctor or nurse immediately:More common

 - Bladder pain